 2. Use “Do not Disturb” function

 Use the do not disturb function built into the operating system to get rid of unwanted disturbances during the evening or morning times.
 Hidden in the settings of your phone, you can set times in which the phone, even if it is set to ring, does not ring and notifications won’t come into the foreground.
-This frees up time and attention span for family, enjoying dinner and so on and slows down your brain for the evening so you can have a better rested sleep as well!
+This frees up time and attention span for family, enjoying dinner and so on and slows down your brain for the evening so you can have a night of better rested sleep as well!

 3. “Screen Time” / “Digital Wellbeing” Feature